Abhimanyoo/foed/README.md

 ## The idea

 When you are eating with a group in a [Food Court](https://en.wikipedia.org/wiki/Food_court), it is often a big hassle to order something.
 First, you find a seat somewhere in the food court.
 Then you and your group want to start ordering food, but of course everyone wants something from a different vendor.
-You have to get up, loose your seat and order plus wait there.
+You have to get up, lose your seat and order plus wait there.

 Our app intends to fix that by allowing you to order from your phone, without installing a native app.
 We made it open-source for fun.